ChauNTran/CurrencyConverter_CPP/README.md

 # CurrencyConverter_CPP
-My first C++ project.
-Console app to convert Dollars to Euro or vice versa.
+My first C++ project: A console app to convert Dollars to Euro or vice versa.